Schwitzd/packer-vbox-debian-latest/README.md

 # Packer Debian Latest Provisioning

-This project automates the provisioning of a Virtual Machine (VM) on VirtualBox using Packer and Debian.
-It collects user inputs for VM configuration, generates SSH keys, creates a preseed file and writes the necessary configuration files before triggering Packer to build the VM.
+This project automates the provisioning of a Debian virtual machine on VirtualBox using Packer.
+It collects user inputs for VM configuration, generates SSH keys, creates a preseed file based on inputs before triggering Packer to build the VM.

 ## Prerequisites